tipjoe/aspiring-devs-10-2022-p2-form-digest/README.md

 2. Open up `src/App.html` which has been provided to you in this project.
 Follow the instructions contained there to install NodeJS and a code editor.
 3. Once NodeJS has been installed, run `npm run server` in the `aspiring-devs-p2` folder.
    - This will start the server that you will interact with to make and retrieve stories
+4. Open a new command prompt or terminal and run `npm run serve`, still in the `aspiring-devs-p2` folder
+   - This will open up the same webpage you were looking at before, but it will now be a "hosted" version
-4. Take a look at `src/services/http.service.js`.
+5. Take a look at `src/services/http.service.js`.
 This folder contains information about the server and how to interact with data through it.
-5. The rest is up to you.
+6. The rest is up to you.
 Good luck.
 We're excited to see what you create.